 “I don't know where life will put me.
 I'd love to come back and work with the Chicago population.
 I've teared up thinking about leaving.
 I have a passion for geriatrics.
 My mom had dementia, my dad has had a lot of comorbidities, and I work with the Alzheimer's Association as an advocate.
 Geriatrics is incredibly important to me, so that will be a part of my career.”
 She also stressed her passion for family planning and abortion care, and emergency medicine.

 Tia is passionate about providing care for urban populations, especially creating access and providing holistic support including food insecurity, shelter, and clothing - integral aspects of health that bring dignity and pride to patients.
-"These social determinants are often forgotten by healthcare professionals.
-UIC intentionally teaches these concepts and is integrating more into curriculum.
+"Social determinants of health can sometimes receive less attention in patient care.
+UIC intentionally teaches these concepts and is integrating them more fully into the curriculum.
 I believe in treating the whole patient and meeting them where they are."

 IAFP: What specifically attracted you to the UCSF residency program?